2006 (July to December)

 Small time crook/weapons expert Erik Webber is released from prison and wants revenge against Batman for his incarceration six years ago.
 Webber makes his presence known by burning a Batman symbol into a “Welcome to Gotham: Home of the Batman” billboard.
 Webber then blows up the head of the famous Lady Justice Statue (Gotham’s equivalent to the Statue of Liberty).
 Finally, Webber murders four people just because they are wearing Batman paraphernalia (i.e. a kid with a Batman skateboard, kid with a Batman symbol T-shirt, etc).
 After visiting Arkham and ruling out Joker and Two-Face as suspects, Batman realizes that the culprit is Webber and confronts him on a Gotham rooftop.
 Webber explains that there are dozens of bombs around the city rigged to explode when his own heart stops beating.
 The villain then electrocutes himself in an attempt to commit suicide and blow up most of the city.
 Webber’s plan fails as Batman is able to medivac the villain to a hospital where he is stabilized.
 After the bomb squad clears out all of the explosives, Batman visits Webber in the hospital and watches him die.
 NOTE: When we next see Joker (in Harley Quinn #25) he will have been loose for two weeks, so we must assume he escapes from Arkham right after “Blaze of Glory.”

-–REFERENCE: Gotham Central #16-22 takes place here and now, but Batman is not present in these issues, although Bruce makes an off-panel cameo in issue #22.
+–REFERENCE: In Gotham Central #16-22.
+Batman is not present in these issues, although Bruce makes an off-panel cameo in issue #22.
 Like in the previous story-arc, any seasonal references must be ignored.
+Here is the synopsis.
 Josie Mac and Marcus Driver solve a cold case from 1996, in which Mad Hatter killed an entire high school basketball team.
 Harvey Bullock was the lead detective on the case, so Mac and Driver pay the retired alcoholic cop a visit.
 Bullock is so convinced that Penguin was involved with the crime, he kidnaps the villain and beats the tar out of him.
 In the process of shaking down Penguin, the crazed Bullock winds up shooting two people.
 Meanwhile, Mac and Driver discover that the basketball team gang-raped a girl and the victim’s mother had hired the Mad Hatter to commit the crime as revenge all those years ago.
 When Bullock hears the truth, he puts a gun in his own mouth and tries to kill himself.
 Mac is just barely able to knock the gun out of Bullock’s hands before he can pull the trigger.
 Poor Harvey is hauled off to jail, but Bruce sends his best lawyer downtown to assure that Bullock won’t serve any real time.

 –JLA/JSA Secret Files #1, Part 1